 - Health and hygiene: When a patient is healthy enough and is able to maintain long term proper oral hygiene after the procedure.

-There are certain conditions where complete tooth reconstruction with implants are strictly not recommended, these are absolute contraindications.
+There are certain conditions where complete teeth reconstruction with implants is strictly not recommended, these are absolute contraindications.
 In some situations, the treatment can be opted for with some care and precautions but not as a priority treatment.
 These conditions are listed under relative contraindications.

 - Malignancy: Active cancer, any procedure may act as a stimulus and may aggravate the growth of cancer cells tremendously.

-- Bone diseases: Severe form of osteoporosis, osteomalacia, Paget's disease, brittle bone syndrome, fibrous dysplasia etc. These are the abnormal bone conditions where the bone quality is very low and fibers which forms the bone is also abnormal both in quality and quantity.
-This results in poor anchorage of implants and implant failure.
+- Bone diseases: Severe form of osteoporosis, osteomalacia, Paget's disease, brittle bone syndrome, fibrous dysplasia, etc. These are the abnormal bone conditions where the bone quality is very low and fibers that form the bone are also abnormal both in quality and quantity.
+This results in the poor anchorage of implants and implant failure.

 - Cardiovascular problem: Heart problems like recent myocardial infarcts (within 6 months), acute rheumatic fever.
 Any type of procedure during this phase may greatly impair the health of the patient by causing generalized infection.

-- Immunological causes: In which immunity is greatly affected, for example, immunological diseases, AIDS, patients who are in the process of organ transplantation, auto-immune diseases etc.
+- Immunological causes: Immunological diseases, AIDS, patients who are in the process of organ transplantation, auto-immune diseases, etc.

-- Uncontrolled diabetes: Diabetes, if in controlled state poses no problem, but if uncontrolled, causes rapid resorption of bone and also healing is delayed.
+- Uncontrolled diabetes: Diabetes, if in a controlled state poses no problem, but if uncontrolled, causes rapid resorption of bone, and also healing is delayed.

-- Pregnancy: Any kind of stress during the initial months of pregnancy may affect the development of the baby and in later stages may lead to preterm labor (early delivery)
+- Pregnancy: Any kind of stress during the initial months of the pregnancy may affect the development of the baby and in later stages may lead to preterm labor (early delivery).

-- Mental illness: Patients with mental illness may be very uncooperative and show highly unpredictable behaviour It's better to wait until the psychiatric treatment gets completed and improvement is seen.
+- Mental illness: Patients with mental illness may be very uncooperative and show highly unpredictable behavior.
+It's better to wait until the psychiatric treatment gets completed and improvement is seen.

-- Articifial prosthesis: Patients with artificial heart valves, artificial joints, bone plates etc are treated only under high antibiotic coverage as the risk of generalized infection is very high in them.
+- Artificial prosthesis: Patients with artificial heart valves, artificial joints, bone plates, etc. are treated only under high antibiotic coverage as the risk of generalized infection is very high in them.